2018 WORKING GROUP

 In New Orleans, our Working Group’s overarching question was–how can we reverse engineer a publicly engaged humanities graduate program for the 21st century?

 PART 1 RAPID FIRE INTRODUCTIONS

 You have carte-blanche from your administration to start a new graduate program from the ground up.
 You are not beholden to current practices at your university or in your field.
 Your administrators want a genuinely innovative flagship program that will serve as a model for a new type of graduate education and raise the university’s profile as a risk-taking national leader.
 What would your program include?

-Step 1 Groups used a stack of Post-Its and 30 minutes to identity the parts needed to build the whole program.
+Step 1 Groups used a stack of Post-Its to identity the parts needed to build the whole program (30 minutes).